Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 ~/CST8177-14F/Assignments/assignment09

-(the same hierarchy as you have already made on the CLS).This CentOS assignment09
+(the same hierarchy as you have already made on the CLS).This CentOS assignment09 directory in your sysadmin account is the

 Base Directory for all pathnames in this assignment.
 Store your CentOS